mathspp/mathspp/pages/02.blog/learn-pandas-and-matplotlib-with-pokemon/item.md

 ## Scatter plots

 We can also create scatter plots, which let you distribute all of your data on a 2D referential.
-You'll typicall use scatter plots with two continuous variables.
+You'll typically use scatter plots with two continuous variables.
 For example, in the plot below we'll investigate if there seems to be a relationship between the stats “attack” and “special attack” of Pokémon:

 ```python